BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 image: /assets/uploads/grayscale-barn.png
 ---

-**[July 20th, 2022] Note: This blog post is not maintained.
+**⚠️ [July 20th, 2022] Note: This blog post is not maintained.
 You can find up-to-date documentation on the Barn Raise mechanics [here](https://docs.bean.money/farm/barn).**

 On August 6, 2021, Beanstalk was first planted by Publius.
 Beanstalk, while still early in its life, grew to produce over 100 million Beans over the first 6074 Seasons (~8.5 months).